SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     <- 2

 However,
-there are several ways to access memory that span the execution of other code, which are called a :newterm:`long-term` access.
+there are several ways to access memory, called :newterm:`long-term` accesses, that span the execution of other code.
-Unlike instantaneous accesses,
-it's possible for other code to run after a long-term access starts, but before before it ends.
+The difference between instantaneous access and long-term access is that it’s possible for other code to run after a long-term access starts but before it ends, which is called :newTerm:`overlap`.
-This difference means
-it's possible for a long-term access to overlap with long-term and instantaneous accesses.
+A long-term access can overlap with other long-term accesses and instantaneous accesses.
 The specific kinds of Swift code that use long-term access are discussed in the sections below.